What are the branches of Accounting?

 Are you a stickler for the rules?
 Someone who always finished and handed in his homework on time.
 Are you an honest person who believes that ‘honesty is the best policy’?
 Are you good with numbers and calculations when everyone wanted to borrow your maths homework in school, but you being the honest person that you were, said no?
 Do you want to be considered successful and professional by friends and family?
 Well, if this does sound like you, then read on as we meticulously introdMore details Less

 Principles of Accounting

 Basis of Economy

 Organisations and Management

 Auditing and Assurance Services

-Future employees in the Accounting and Finance field with expertise in risk and compliance are in high demand as there is a constant competition amongst graduates in the job market.
+Future employees in the Accounting and Finance field with expertise in risk and compliance are in high demand as there is a constant competition among graduates in the job market.

 With so many degree options out there, here are some top reasons why you should study Accounting:

 All organisations and industries need the service of an Accountant.
 This means that you are not limited to working in a particular field and can choose from a wide variety, which leads us to the next reason.

 A degree in the field of Accountancy provides you with tonnes of job opportunities, allowing you to quickly climb the corporate ladder.
 There is a 95% employment rate for Accountants.